kraxel-dev/colmap-fusion-framework/README.md

 1. between factor with scale as optimization param from glomap

+## Scale and frame alignment

+1. Adapt strategy: scale estimation after n poses and only brute force afterwards to tackle mono sfm scale drift
+2. Use pca to align to ground-plane

-## Reconstruction preproccessing
+## Reconstruction quality and filtering

 1. Test different quality presets for OptionsManager
-1. Validated filtering of 3d points with reconstruction bounding box
+2. Validated filtering of 3d points with reconstruction bounding box

 ## Rerun

 1. debug pose shift when setting campose as const ceresparam
+2. Generalize 3d points visualization crop bounding box that is still hardcoded
-2. add rerun graph view
+3. add rerun graph view

 ## Fusion Iteration Callback

 1. Merge marathon and vanilla fusion iter class

 ## Cost logging